0xDBFB7/ceramic/documents/description.md

 - Pressure measurement through penning-style thermal resistance.
 - D-shaped bore, 30 mm ID x 200mm long (40 mm bore minus heating element volume).
 - Practice for some techniques which will be used by the [].
-- Insulation based on satillite multi-layer insulation, using in-situ-sintered concentric non-fiberous alumina shells.
+- Insulation based on satillite multi-layer insulation, using hard in-situ-sintered concentric non-fiberous alumina shells.
 		If square, can self-sinter; probably useful.
 - Programmable temperature profiles and ramp-rates.
 - Entirely open-source; plans, notes, recipes for all ceramics used, etc can be found on the github.